corcor27/Introduction_to_R/_episodes/14-variables-Rstudio.md

 >## Syntax note
 > ***Multiple ways to assign***
 >You may notice we used two different ways to define variables.
 The convention in R is to use ‘<-‘.
 In most other languages ‘=’ is the convention.
 They are interchangeable in R, but it is best practice to use ‘<-‘.
-From now on we will only use '<-' but be aware you might see '=' asignment in other sources.
+From now on we will only use '<-' but be aware you might see '=' assignment  in other sources.
 {: .callout}

 {% include figure.html max-width="100%" file="/fig/environmentVars.png"